 • Funding.
 Currently available City sources for storm water funding needs are based on existing storm water utility rates charged to users (similar to the approach used for water/sewer).
-The methodology for these existing rates has not been revised since its implementation several years ago.
+The methodology for these existing rates has not been revised since XXXX [need citation/info].

-This current stormwater rate methodology, as determined by the City's utility rate consultant (Stantec), is insufficient to fund the needs of the 7 neighborhoods identified in the Storm Water Master plan without the need for significant increases in monthly storm water user fees.
+This current storm water rate methodology, as determined by the City's utility rate consultant (Stantec), is insufficient to fund the needs of the 7 neighborhoods identified in the Storm Water Master plan without the need for significant increases in monthly storm water user fees.